tomaslaz/handybox/Singularity/Presentation/singularity-intro.md

 it’s just processes running in the same Linux kernel:

-namespaces (Mount, Process ID, Network, User ID): isolates processes from the rest of the system, without needing to use full low level virtualization technology.
+namespaces (Mount, Process ID, Network, User ID): isolates processes from the rest of the system, without needing to use full low level virtualisation technology.
 cgroups: resource limits
 seccomp-bpf: filters which system calls your processes can run